Thermopower in an anisotropic two-dimensional Weyl semimetal: Thermoelectric response for the free Hamiltonian

 The thermoelectric coefficients are obtained in a similar fashion, as shown below: \begin{widetext}

 \end{widetext} At low temperatures, i.e., $\mu/(k_B\,T)\gg 1$, we obtain:

 As before, the low-temperature behavior of the off-diagonal longitudinal thermal coefficients have an interesting direction dependence on the chemical potential.
-In contrast, for graphene $L_{xx}=L_{yy}=\pi (k_B T)^2$, and hence these are independent of chemical potential.
+In contrast, for graphene $L_{xx}^{21} = L_{yy}^{21} =\pi \left (k_B \, T \right )^2$,which are independent of the chemical potential.
 Although the individual coefficients in the AWF differ from those in graphene, the Mott relation still prevails at low temperature as follows:

 Indeed, at low-temperature and for energy-independent scattering, there is no deviation of thermopower from the usual Mott relation.
 However, different energy-dependent scattering mechanisms may lead to deviation \cite{Sarma2009} from the linear temperature dependent Mott relation as will be evident shortly.